-- hire trade but also their entire character including, but not limited to, their attitude and temperament. - 26.
-Any applicant who has resided outside the UK for any period longer than 3 months within the preceding 3 years will be require to produce a "Certificate of Good Conduct" from the relevant countries which details any convictions or cautions recorded against the individual.
-It is the applicant's responsibility to obtain this evidence at his cost.
-This will be in addition to the Enhanced DBS. - 27.
-It is the responsibility of the applicant/licence holder to satisfy the Council that they are a "fit and proper person" to hold a licence.
-Therefore the applicant/licence holder must ensure that all convictions, cautions, warnings, reprimands, fixed penalties, arrests and summonses are disclosed to the Council including any incurred outside the UK. - 28.
+- 29. It is the responsibility of the applicant/licence holder to satisfy the Council that they are a "fit and proper person" to hold a licence.
+Therefore the applicant/licence holder must ensure that all convictions, cautions, warnings, reprimands, fixed penalties, arrests and summonses are disclosed to the Council, including any incurred outside the UK.
+A failure to report such convictions, cautions, warnings, reprimands, fixed penalties, arrests and summonses will be given significant weighting. - 30.
 Once a licence has been granted there is a continuing requirement on the part of a licensee to maintain their safety and suitability to meet the "fit and proper" test.
-The Council has the powers to take action against licence holders and any behaviour, incidents, convictions or other actions on the part of the licensee which would have prevented them from being granted a licence will lead to the licence being revoked. - 29.
-Any dishonesty by any applicant or other person acting on the applicant's behalf which occurs in any part of the application process will result in a licence being refused, or if already granted, revoked and may result in prosecution. - 30.
-An applicant must hold a full DVLA or equivalent driver's licence, have the right to remain and work in the UK and be a "fit and proper" person. - 31.
-Under the Local Government (Miscellaneous Provisions) Act 1976 section 57 the Council has the power to require an applicant to provide:
+The Council has the powers to take action against licence holders and any behaviour, incidents, convictions or other actions on the part of the licensee which would have prevented them from being granted a licence will lead to the licence being revoked. - 31.
+Any dishonesty by any applicant or other person acting on the applicant's behalf which occurs in any part of the application process will result in a licence being refused, or if already granted, revoked and may result in prosecution. - 32.
+An applicant must hold a full DVLA driver's licence, have the right to remain and work in the UK and be a "fit and proper" person. - 33.
+Under the Local Government (Miscellaneous Provisions) Act 1976 section 57, the Council has the power to require an applicant to provide: